 Biting into an ear of boiled sweet corn slathered with butter is a summer pastime that never gets old.
 Fortunately for all of us, sweet corn starts to make its debut this month!
 And believe me, there is so much you can make with this veggie besides corn on the cob.

 If you need to cool off, cucumbers are one of the best foods to eat!
 Thanks to their high water content, they’re also very hydrating.
 While cucumbers are most commonly enjoyed raw, you can cook them.
-Seriously, you have to try grilled cucumber (use mesh grill mats for easy grilling)!
+Seriously, you have to try grilled cucumber (use mesh grill mats or a grill basket for easy grilling)!

 Lanky, hydrating, and delightfully crunchy, green beans are one of the best foods in season in July.
 Their crop tends to be very prolific, meaning you’ll almost always find them at the farmers market during this time of year.
 Home gardeners who grow green beans are also probably swimming in them right about now!